Norman Hossack: Hossack suspension system

 The Hossack front suspension system consists of two wish-bones, an upright and steering linkage.
 Similar components are found on the front of all racing cars, the only significant difference being in the up-right which has its geometry rearranged.
 The wish-bones look and work exactly like their racing car equivalent.
 The up-right performs the same task as its racing car equivalent but has its axle rotated through 90 degrees and over hung.
 The steering link does the same job as its name sake in car suspension.
-There is a handle bar pivot but this carries none of the suspension loading and only has to handle the weight of the rider's upper half.
+There is a handle bar pivot but this carries none of the suspension loadings and only has to handle the weight of the rider's upper half.
 The spring/damper element can be run in several different positions to achieve different conditions as is also common in the racing car world.

 Racers

 After leaving McLaren, Hossack started on motorcycle design, applying his accumulated knowledge to the design of his first machine, developing a unique front suspension system which he formulated using a wire coat hanger and a piece of wood.
 Wheels and parts were sourced from a scrap yard to build a rudimentary test-bed, and finally an XL500 Honda engine was donated by a friend.
 Although built only to test the theory, this very bike proved successful enough to graduate to the race track.
 Updated with Astralite wheels, it later went on to win the British Single Cylinder Championship in 1986, 1987 and 1988 ridden by Vernon Glashier, who still owns the bike.

 By late 1982 the third Hossack bike was ready to race and was designed to fit the 350cc Yamaha TZ and RD engines.
-During 1983 several well-known journalists had ridden Hossack 3, including Alan Cathcart, Ray Knight and Mat Oxley.
+In 1983 several well-known journalists had ridden Hossack 3, including Alan Cathcart, Ray Knight and Mat Oxley.
 Hossack went on to build more versions of his design for other engines which include Ducati, Suzuki and Laverda.

 BMW K100

 Finding club racing changing towards production models Hossack next turned his hand to street models – first the PDQ Kawasaki and later a BMW K100.
 Hossack set himself the task with the K100 to use as many standard parts as practical and make it handle and stop better.
 In the process the final product was 12 lb lighter than the standard unit, and possessed all the advantages that BMW later claimed for the K series bikes.
 This Hossack-BMW conversion was popular in Germany where the design received a TUV type-approval for sale.
 One of Hossack's conversions was taken to BMW's headquarters in Munich where it was shown to their management and run on their test track.
-Unfortunately for Hossack, BMW were in the final stages of releasing their Telelever suspension system.
+Unfortunately for Hossack, BMW was in the final stages of releasing its Telelever suspension system.